Pink noise: In gravitational wave astronomy

-Climate change
+Climate dynamics

 Pink noise on timescales of decades has been found in climate proxy data, which may indicate amplification and coupling of processes in the climate system.

 Diffusion processes

 Many time-dependent stochastic processes are known to exhibit 1/f α noises with α between 0 and 2.
 In particular Brownian motion has a power spectral density that equals 4D/f 2, where D is the diffusion coefficient.
 This type of spectrum is sometimes referred to as Brownian noise.
-Interestingly, the analysis of individual Brownian motion trajectories also show 1/f 2 spectrum, albeit with random amplitudes.
+The analysis of individual Brownian motion trajectories also show 1/f 2 spectrum, albeit with random amplitudes.
 Fractional Brownian motion with Hurst exponent H also show 1/f α power spectral density with α=2H+1 for subdiffusive processes (H<0.5) and α=2 for superdiffusive processes (0.5<H<1).

 Origin

 There are many theories about the origin of pink noise.
 Some theories attempt to be universal, while others apply to only a certain type of material, such as semiconductors.
 Universal theories of pink noise remain a matter of current research interest.

 A hypothesis (referred to as the Tweedie hypothesis) has been proposed to explain the genesis of pink noise on the basis of a mathematical convergence theorem related to the central limit theorem of statistics.
 The Tweedie convergence theorem describes the convergence of certain statistical processes towards a family of statistical models known as the Tweedie distributions.
 These distributions are characterized by a variance to mean power law, that have been variously identified in the ecological literature as Taylor's law and in the physics literature as fluctuation scaling.
 When this variance to mean power law is demonstrated by the method of expanding enumerative bins this implies the presence of pink noise, and vice versa.
 Both of these effects can be shown to be the consequence of mathematical convergence such as how certain kinds of data will converge towards the normal distribution under the central limit theorem.
 This hypothesis also provides for an alternative paradigm to explain power law manifestations that have been attributed to self-organized criticality.

-There are various mathematical models to create pink noise.
-Although self-organised criticality has been able to reproduce pink noise in sandpile models, these do not have a Gaussian distribution or other expected statistical qualities.
-It can be generated on computer, for example, by filtering white noise, inverse Fourier transform, or by multirate variants on standard white noise generation.